-"The tours began when we noticed that cruise passengers needed someone to pick them up at the dock and show them the real Hilo," said Marrow.
+Smokey sulphur dioxide rises from Halemaumau Crater in the Kilauea caldera, Volcano National Park, near Hilo, Big Island, Hawaii up at the dock and show them the real Hilo," said Marrow.
 "We started with one van and when that wasn't enough we bought another one.
 Now we have 10 new vans and 90 full- and part-time employees.
 Finally we bought the land and decided to build the zip line."

-It was at this moment that I recognized the makings of a Hollywood-style drama.
+It was at this moment that I recognised the makings of a Hollywood-style drama.
 Not that Marrow, who resembles Leonardo DiCaprio, is a "has-been actor" exactly, but sort of.
-Before moving to Hawaii he dabbled in film, eventually nailing a job as a stand-in for DiCaprio in the film "Titanic."
+Before moving to Hawaii he dabbled in film, eventually nailing a job as a stand-in for DiCaprio in the film Titanic.

-"It took a year to make the movie, enough time to get to know Leo and the cast pretty well and to see how movie-making works," he said.
+"It took a year to make the movie, enough time to get to know Leo and the cast pretty well and to see how movie-making works." he said.
 "I spent a lot of time shivering in that giant water tank they used for the ocean scenes, but they paid pretty well.
 I looked for another gig after it ended, but then we decided to come out here."

-But there was more drama to come on our Volcano Discovery tour, scheduled for the next day with Kapohokine guide Rich Berner.
-An amateur geologist and National Park volunteer, Berner is also a lettuce farmer, intrepid historian, Hilo resident and a relentless encyclopedia.
+But there was more drama to come on our Volcano Discovery tour, scheduled for the next day with Kapohokine guide Rich Berner, An amateur geologist and National Park volunteer, Berner is also a lettuce farmer, intrepid historian, Hilo resident and a relentless encyclopaedia.
 Ten minutes into the tour, I knew we'd struck gold.